yiukuenchu/badge-the-cover/README.md

 - **Deployed at Heroku.**

 # License
-Created by @yiukuenchuDo.
+Created by @yiukuenchu.

-Under WTFPL License
+Under WTFPL License.